Skip to main content

 PRS Database & Ombudsman

-A Private Rented Sector Database and Landlord Ombudsman are planned for later phases from late 2026.
+A Private Rented Sector Database and Landlord Ombudsman are being introduced in later phases.

 What This Means in Practice for Landlords